1-877-929-7245

 Cruise to the unique islands of Lake Titicaca

-Visit the floating Uros Islands constructed of reeds that are also used to build boats and houses.
-From here, sail on to UNESCO-listed Taquile to view colorful crafts and enjoy a traditional lunch.
+Visit the floating Uros Islands constructed by the indigenous Uru people from reeds, also used to build boats and houses, then sail to UNESCO-listed Taquile Island to view colorful crafts and enjoy a traditional lunch.

 Explore the Sacred Valley of the Incas